raycast/extensions/docs/basics/prepare-an-extension-for-store.md

 * Add ellipses `...` for actions that will have submenu.
 Don't repeat parent action name in submenu
   * ✅ `Set Priority...` and submenu would just have `Low`, `Medium`, `High`
   * ❌ `Set Priority` and submenu would have `Set Priority Low`, `Set Priority Medium`, etc

+### Navigation

+* Use [Navigation API](https://developers.raycast.com/api-reference/user-interface/navigation) for pushing new screens.
+This will ensure that a user can navigate in your extension the same way as in the rest of the application.
+* Avoid introducing your own navigation stack.
+Extensions that just replace the view's content when it's expected to push a new screen will be rejected.

+### Empty States

+* When you update lists with empty array of elements, "No results" view will be shown.
+Avoid introducing your own UI to achieve similar effect (e.g. showing list item).
+  * **Known issue:** Sometimes there is nothing you can show when search query is empty and an extension shows "No results" when you open it (often in search commands).
+We have plans to provide API that would improve that experience.
+In the meantime you might want to consider introducing some sections that could be helpful in an empty state – e.g. suggestions or recently visited items.
+* **Common mistake** – "flickering empty state view" on start
+  * If you try render empty list before real data arrives (e.g. from the network or disk), you might see flickering "No results" view when opening extension.
+To prevent this make sure to not return empty list of items before you get the data you want to display.
+In the meantime you can show loading indicator.
+See [this example](https://developers.raycast.com/information/best-practices#show-loading-indicator).

+### Localization / Language

+* At the moment Raycast doesn't support localization and only supports US English.
+Therefore, please avoid introducing your custom way to localize your extension.
+If locale might affect functionality (e.g. using the correct unit of measurement), please use preferences API.
+* Use US English spelling (not British)